Shipston-on-Stour railway station

 Shipston-on-Stour railway station was a railway station which served the town of Shipston-on-Stour, Warwickshire.
 It was the terminus of the Shipston-on-Stour branch.

 History

-The station was originally opened in 1836 as part of the as the Moreton and Shipston Tramway, which was converted to railway use in 1889.
+The station was originally opened in 1836 as part of the Moreton and Shipston Tramway, which was converted to railway use in 1889.
 The carrying of passengers ceased on 8 July 1929, following which the Great Western Railway instituted a bus service between Banbury and Chipping Norton that ran 8 times daily in each direction.
 The facility to handling freight was retained until the line closed completely in 1960, after which the track was lifted.